 - From the My Courses area, click Archived to view past courses.

 If you'd like to reactivate an archived course and keep the same course material and roster of students for a longer period of time, extend the life of the course by adding a grading period.
 This process may vary based on how your organization provisions courses and enrollments.
-Learn more: My course is archived - How do I extend the grading period?
+Learn more: How do I add grading periods to my course?

-If you are a System Administrator, you can also change the dates of the grading period.
+If you're the System Administrator for the Enterprise version of Schoology, you can change the dates of the grading period.
 Changing the dates of the grading period affects all courses in your school or organization that are associated with the grading period.